repository-preservation/lcmap-spark/docs/overview.rst

 The fundamental data structure used is a Resilient Distributed Dataset, which is a `"collection of elements partitioned across the nodes of the cluster that can be operated on in parallel." <https://spark.apache.org/docs/latest/rdd-programming-guide.html>`_.

-The `laziness <https://en.wikipedia.org/wiki/Lazy_evaluation>`_ of RDDs is key, as it allows Spark to avoid realizing the full dataset at once.
+The `laziness <https://en.wikipedia.org/wiki/Lazy_evaluation>`_ of RDDs is key because it allows Spark to avoid realizing the full dataset at once.
 This means datasets much larger than available physical memory may be operated on.

 Ways to Run
 -----------